-Your company's choice about if, and how, you should execute performance management in 2020 can be best evaluated by placing your company into one of three broad categories.
+Your company's choice about if, and how, you should execute performance management this year can be best evaluated by placing your company into one of three broad categories.

 A) Damaged: Your company is in an industry that has suffered severe, long-term damage from the global shutdown.
-It will not recover or be on a clear path to recovery by the end of 2020.
-Industries in this category may include airlines, hotels, restaurants, entertainment/ It may seem obvious that performance management should fundamentally change given recent events.
+It will not recover or be on a clear path to recovery by the end of this year.
+Industries in this category may include airlines, hotels, restaurants, entertainIt may seem obvious that performance management should fundamentally change given recent events.
 We suggest that's an incorrect assumption.

-leisure, conferences and others whose economic viability necessitates that people be in close proximity to each other.
+ment/leisure, conferences and others whose economic viability necessitates that people be in close proximity to each other.

-B) Challenged: Your company temporarily lost a meaningful percentage of its revenue, but it will be able to largely return to business as usual in the 2nd half of 2020, even if with reduced revenue.
+B) Challenged: Your company temporarily lost a meaningful percentage of its revenue, but it will be able to largely return to business as usual this year, even if with reduced revenue.
 Industries in this category may include manufacturers, portions of retail, professional services firms, and energy (oil and gas), among others.